VinGarcia/ports-and-adapters-go-template/v1-very-simple/README.md

   These infra packages are meant to contain any logic that is unrelated to your domain in order to move as much code as possible away from your services.

-  One other thing that we keep here are the repositories, which are often the only infra packages that actually use the entities directly, although this is not prohibited by DDD.
+  One other thing that we keep here are the repository implementations, which are often the only infra packages that actually use the entities directly, although this is not prohibited by DDD try to avoid adding domain logic to the repositories except when required for performance reasons.

   The idea here is that the Services contain the most complex and important parts of the project, thus, by moving any logic that is not related to the domain away from the Services we can keep the Services as simple as they can possibly be, which makes the code a lot easier to maintain.
+  At the same time we try to move as much domain logic away from the infra packages so that if we replace one infra technology for another we don't have to reimplement commong logic that relates to the domain and not to the adapter.

 For Portuguese readers we have a more descriptive explanation of this architecture here: